-Each year, the credit experts at WalletHub release a Credit Card Debt Study that reveal trends in consumer credit and debt over the past year.
+Each year, the credit experts at WalletHub release a Credit Card Debt Study that reveals trends in consumer credit and debt over the past year.
 The 2017 study was just released last week.

 The big result

-There are three key findings revealed in the study that point to the fact that American consumers are headed for a credit crisis:
+There are three key findings revealed in the study that points to the fact that American consumers are headed for a credit crisis:

 - Outstanding credit card balances are at their highest level since the end of 2008